arc-language/parser/README.md

-THIS is the parser package
+This is the paser package
-package "github.com/arc-language/parser"
+package github.com/arc-language/parser

 CONSTANTS